Istanbul - The City That Spans Two Continents - Turkey

-November 10 2020 | Tagged: Turkey
+Posted: November 10 2020 | Tagged: Turkey

 What I find intriguing about Istanbul is that half of the city is in Europe and the other half is in Asia.

-Having spent a week on the western side of The Bosporus, in Europe, I took the ferry to the Asian side.
+Having spent a week on the western side of the Bosporus, in Europe, I took the ferry to the Asian side.

-Having spent a week on the western side of The Bosporus, in Europe, I took the ferry to the Asian side.
+Having spent a week on the western side of the Bosporus, in Europe, I took the ferry to the Asian side.

-I've stayed in Istanbul numerous times, always using the Orient Hostel in Sultanahmet as a base but it's sadly closed now.
-This time I spent 2 nights in Taksim for want of something different before staying 5 more nights near the Blue Mosque in a damp basement hotel room before transferring to the Asian side at Kadiköy.
+I've stayed in Istanbul numerous times, always using the Orient Hostel in Sultanahmet as a base, but it's sadly closed now.
+This time, I spent 2 nights in Taksim for want of something different before staying 5 more nights near the Blue Mosque in a damp basement hotel room before transferring to the Asian side at Kadiköy.

 I took the ferry from "Eminonu Pier Kadikoy":